malouro/ggis-bot/commands/README.md

 };
 ```

-If usage examples contain the command prefix in some way (ie: usage: "!help lfg"), switch the usage to a function & replace the instances of the command prefix with calls from `getGuildCommandPrefix(...)` so that the help menus reflect the given guild's settings config.
+If your usage examples contain the command prefix in some way (ie: usage: "!help lfg"), switch `usage` to a function & replace the instances of the command prefix with calls from `getGuildCommandPrefix(...)` so that the help menus reflect the given guild's configured command prefix.

-For example:
+eg:

 ```js
 exports.help = {